dfinance/docs/getting_started/meet_the_network_using_cli.md

 dncli query account <address>
 ```

-Replace **&lt;address&gt;** with your address.
+Replace **\<address\>** with your address.
 You will see output with your address and with your balances, balances should contains DFI coins if we want to continue to next steps